-2 years ago. Lokil, 5th Turn-

 “But you said yourself, you don’t kno…”

-Voices started getting distant, and his wife’s words became muffled.
-“Speak up!” he shouted, but even his shout sounded like whispers in his ears.
+Voices started getting distant and his wife’s words became muffled.
+“Speak up!”
+He shouted, but even his shout sounded like whispers in his ears.
 An ominous feeling swept through the chamber and everything became dead silent.

 “My apologies for the uninvited visit, your majesty.”
 A familiar voice clearly resounded through the room.
 One that spoke to him not even a day ago.

-“You…” The hair on the back of his neck stood up and he could feel cold sweat running down his back.
+“You…” The hair on the back of his neck stood up and he could feel cold sweat running down his body.
 His arms started to shake uncontrollably, realizing who the assassin is.
 His thoughts instantly jumped to Headmaster Nylen’s words.